open-telemetry/opentelemetry-js-contrib/GUIDELINES.md

 #### Multiple Modules

 One instrumentation package can potentially instrument multiple modules of different packages and version ranges.
-This makes sense if they are related, for example: `pg` and `pg-pool`, `aws-sdk` dozens of client packages etc. In this case, the instrumentation should specify the supported versions range for each module (if possible), and the README should list them.
+This makes sense if they are closely related, such as `pg` and `pg-pool`.
+In this case, the instrumentation should specify the supported versions range for each module (if possible), and the README should list them.

 #### Different Patch Logic